communities-id/id/README.md

 #### ```collector.getAllBrandDIDs```

-Get all brand DID in specific chain, if you call this on mainnet, opensea Key is required required
+Get all brand DID in specific chain, if you call this on mainnet, chainbase Key is required

 Input: